Look Back In Anger

 Physical description

-Typographic poster, with name of the theatre written in black and white over an orange background in the top quarter.
-The rest of the poster is on a white background, separated into different sized rectangles by black lines.
-The centre of the poster features the title 'LOOK BACK IN ANGER' in black text, and further information about the company and production is above and below this.
+Typographic poster, with, at top, the name of the theatre written in black and white over an orange background.
+The rest of the poster is printed in black lettering on a white background, with the information in different sized squares and rectangles created by a pattern of black lines.
+In a central square is the title 'LOOK BACK IN ANGER' with further information above and below.
+To right of the central square is a yellow rectangle and to lower left, a black square.

 Dimensions